|First Attack||September 22, 1970: GAP members staged explosions at two construction sites in Milan. (0 killed) |

 Feltrinelli also financially supported Germany's Red Army Faction (RAF).
 Feltrinelli's gun was used to assassinate the Bolivian consul-general, who had played a role in the capture and death of Che Guevara, in Hamburg on April 1, 1971.

-Feltrinelli also had personal and ideological ties to and may have helped fund the legal left-wing group Worker Power (PO) and its militant wing Illegal Work (LI).
+Feltrinelli also had personal and ideological ties to the legal left-wing group Worker Power (PO) and its militant wing Illegal Work (LI), and may have helped fund them.